Can I sue my landlord for my security deposit?

 Typical recovery ranges across security-deposit small-claims judgments.
 Your number depends on the state, the facts, and the quality of your evidence.

-Security deposit return deadlines, by state.
+Security deposit rules, by state.

 What are the alternatives to suing your landlord?